sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 * `securityGroups` - A list of security groups to apply to the VMs.
 Optional.
   - `name` - The name of the security group.
   - `interface` - The interface to apply the security group.

+Karpenter supports instance drift detection when an `ProxmoxNodeClass` is updated.
+If a change affects a node, Karpenter may replace (drift) the instance to align with the new configuration.
+However, some parameters __do not trigger__ drift.
+Changes to these fields are ignored during drift evaluation:
+* `tags`
+* `metadataOptions`
+* `securityGroups`

+The `ProxmoxTemplate` and `ProxmoxUnmanagedTemplate` resource definitions see [here](nodetemplateclass.md).

 ## Cloud-Init metadata